Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/3_data_collection_model_training.md

 #### Requirements

 - To run this project on local, you will need to install [Anaconda](https://docs.anaconda.com/anaconda/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
-- You will need to clone the [Pose-Estimation-Model](https://github.com/Unity-Technologies/Pose-Estimation-Model) repository.
-Once downloaded, return to this page to follow the steps below.
-If you would like more information on the model, further documentation is provided in the Pose-Estimation-Model repo.
+- If you would like more information on the model, further documentation is provided in the [ReadMe.md](../Model/README.md) of the Model folder.

 We support two approaches for running the model: Docker (which can run anywhere) or locally with Conda.

 #### Using Docker
-If you would like to run using Docker, you can follow the [Docker steps provided](https://github.com/Unity-Technologies/Pose-Estimation-Model/blob/master/documentation/running_on_docker.md) in the Pose-Estimation-Model documentation.
+If you would like to run using Docker, you can follow the [Docker steps provided](../Model/documentation/running_on_docker.md) in the Model documentation.

 #### Using Conda